Results of DGB’s Annual General Meeting

 DGB Group (AMS:DGB)

-The immense scale of global reforestation that needs to be undertaken in the coming years is almost unimaginable but it represents an exciting opportunity for the capital markets.”HARDENBERG, OVERIJSSEL, NETHERLANDS, February 5, 2021 /EINPresswire.com/ -- The Annual General Meeting (‘AGM’) of DGB Group N.V.
+"We are tremendously excited by the potentially massive volume of Rainforests that we can prevent from being cut down and preserve.¨”HARDENBERG, OVERIJSSEL, NEDERLAND, February 5, 2021 /EINPresswire.com/ -- The Annual General Meeting (‘AGM’) of DGB Group N.V.
 (Euronext: DGB) (‘DGB’) was held today in an adapted form due in order to comply with Dutch government directives.
 DGB would like to thank those shareholders who participated remotely for their flexibility.

 In accordance with the recommendation of the current Board of Directors, the AGM voted against the distribution of a special dividend and the liquidation of DGB (as proposed by the previous Board of Directors on 14 July 2020).
 The AGM adopted all other voting items, including the adoption of the unaudited annual accounts for 2019, the discharge of the (former) Board of Directors, the implementation of certain protective measures to safeguard DGB from hostile bidders and the delegation to the Board of Director of the right to issue (and grant rights to subscribe for) shares in the capital of the Company up to a maximum aggregate issuance price of EUR 25,000,000 and restrict or exclude pre-emptive rights.
 The voting results are available on DGB’s investor relations website.